jeremycare/serverless-event-sourcing-poc/README.md

 # serverless-event-sourcing-poc
-POCfor implementation of event-sourcing pattern in serverless
+POC for implementation of event-sourcing pattern in serverless